abeing/config/gw2/bjorn.md

   * Purchase with karma

-  Buying gear with karma* is an option for certain sets.The karma vendors at the temples in Orr sell some gear sets.See the wiki for more information.If you want them, you’ll need to gather a group in Orr to take the temple that you want, and buy your hard earned armor!
+  Buying gear with karma* is an option for certain sets.The karma vendors at the temples in Orr sell some gear sets.
+See the wiki for more information.
+If you want them, you’ll need to gather a group in Orr to take the temple that you want, and buy your hard earned armor!